turingschool/try-turing/teachers/iteration/index.md

 ## Iteration

-Iteration IRL - grading papers.
+**Iteration** is defined as _the repetition of a process_.
+We see iteration in the physical world all the time.
+Here's one:

+Grading papers
-- Collection: papers
+- You have a **collection** of papers
-- For each: paper
+- For **each** paper...
-- Do: read through it, mark score on top, record in gradebook
+  - We read through it, mark score on top, record in gradebook
-- Then: repeat with next paper
+- Then, repeat with next paper.
+Continue until all papers are graded

-In Programming:
+In programming, we follow a similar cadence.
+Let's think about all those promotional emails we wake up to every morning:
-- Collection: email addresses
+- The app has a long **list** of email addresses in it's database
-- For each: email address
+- For **each** email address...
-- Do: send an email off to that address at 5:30am
+  - The app sends an email off to that address at 5:30am
-- Then: repeat with next email address
+- Then, repeat with next email address.
+Continue until all email addresses have been used

 ## Syntax for Iteration

+To write code that iterates over an array, we will follow the cadence we saw in the examples above:
+- Start with a **collection** (Array)
+- Identify **each** element
+- **Do** something with/to it
+- Repeat until all elements have been worked with

 [Let's walk through](https://repl.it/@ameseee/each-intro#main.rb) what each piece of the code below is doing: